xdata-skylark/libskylark/python-skylark/doc/source/installation.rst

 	   } else {
 	    // 11 => in-place

-Note: This was fixed upstream in the 1.4.0 CombBLAS release (January 2014).
+.. note:: This was fixed upstream in the 1.4.0 CombBLAS release (January 2014).